12 December 2024

 Choosing the right manager

 While CLOs have undergone significant changes aimed to reduce risk for investors, they remain complex instruments that require a high degree of expertise.
 Because CLOs are issued and managed by asset managers, the most critical decision a CLO investor can make is the selection of a manager.
-It isn’t easy: There are approximately 175 managers2 with post-crisis CLOs to choose from, and each creates its own portfolios using its own investment style.
-And while historical performance varies greatly among managers, there are several key traits that successful managers share.
+There are approximately 225 managers3 with post-crisis CLOs to choose from, and each creates its own portfolios using its own investment style.
+And while historical performance varies greatly among managers, the successful ones tend to share several key traits.
 Experience is the most important.
-There’s no substitute for deep CLO management experience, which provides the combination of skills, practice, tactical and strategic savvy, adjustment-making, and chronological perspective needed to generate strong returns in such a complicated asset class.
-The benefit of having managed portfolios before, during, and after the financial crisis is incalculable.
+There’s no substitute for deep CLO management experience, which provides the combination of skills, practice, tactical and strategic savvy, adjustment-making, and chronological perspective needed to generate strong returns in such a complex asset class.
+The benefit of having managed portfolios before, during, and after the financial crisis and through an evolving regulatory landscape is incalculable.

 Managers should excel in the vital competencies that collectively define best-practice portfolio management.
 These include loan selection, trading prowess, effective management of deteriorating credits, and the reinvestment of principal proceeds in new collateral.